Best SLP Degree Programs in Florida

 Campus Based - Visit Website

-The University of Florida's Master of Arts in Communication Sciences and Disorders is a rigorous 5-semester campus program that prepares students for speech-language pathology careers through comprehensive academic and clinical training.
-With a 98.9% completion rate and perfect 100% first-attempt Praxis pass rate, graduates achieve 97.7% employment success.
-The program emphasizes evidence-based interventions for communication and swallowing disorders, offering extensive clinical practicum opportunities under faculty mentorship in small class settings of 25-30 students.
-This master's program requires the Praxis entrance exam for certification.
+The University of Florida's Master of Arts in Communication Sciences and Disorders is a rigorous 5-semester campus program that prepares students for speech-language pathology careers.
+It features a 98.9% completion rate and 100% first-attempt Praxis pass rate, with small class sizes of 25-30 students and extensive clinical practicum opportunities.
+This master's program requires an entrance exam (Praxis).
+Graduates achieve a 97.7% employment rate through evidence-based training in communication and swallowing disorders.

 • 5-semester full-time campus program